 #6.
 Red Fox

-Foxes have been included in the “worlds 100 worst invasive species” list, as they spread as far and fast as humans.
+Foxes have been included in the “world’s 100 worst invasive species” list, as they spread as far and fast as humans.
 They look adorable enough to make them a popular subject of wildlife photography.
 However, they are one of the most cunning animals on the planet.
-They are good at hiding while living close to the humans.
-They are also dominant to all other fox species except the arctic fox which live too far north.
-The Red Fox is the largest species of the true foxes, and while foxes are typically shy of humans, they are surprisingly dangerous.
+They are good at hiding while living close to humans.
+They are also dominant to all other fox species except the arctic fox which lives too far north.
+The Red Fox is the largest species of true foxes, and while foxes are typically shy of humans, they are surprisingly dangerous.
 It is known to be a top carrier of rabies, but what’s secretly terrifying is that those living near urban areas have been known to not only attack humans but carry off babies and small pets.

 If you think the ability of some medium and large-sized domestic dogs to seriously injure humans with their bite was bad, the Dingo is just as bad in terms of wild dogs.
 This wild canid species is the only native canine of Australia and doesn’t even look frightening like other wild and even some domestic dogs do.
 However, it’s surprisingly dangerous and will kill you, especially when hunting, which it does in packs.